yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 ---
 # All in all, what we can do
 - Tune the hell out of the backend
-- Add Breeze, Magepack, WebP,
+- Add Breeze, Magepack, WebP, Notorama

 And contemplate on what is next in the future